-There is a sick undiscovered potential of Ukrainian Subject Designers who have been successfully creating a “commercial product” for foreign manufacturers for a long time and by their “personal product line” enter international sales markets.
+There is a great untapped potential of Ukrainian subject designers who have been successfully creating a “commercial product” for foreign manufacturers for a long time and entering international sales markets with their “personal product line”

-Geographical location of Ukraine, developed transport network and proximity to the large European Market, which we do not use 100%.
+Geographical location of Ukraine developed transport networks and proximity to the large European market, which we do not use 100%.

 The human potential of workers and engineering specialists in Ukraine is high enough to fight for getting into the TOP-5 world furniture manufacturers.